a-sit-plus/warden-supreme/docs/docs/integration/supreme.md

 --8<-- "Readme-Backend-callbacks.kt:15:45"
 ```

-1. This is simply the CSR from the client, as in th MWE
+1. This is simply the CSR from the client, as in the minimal example
 2. `onPreAttestationError` is called in case of operational/internal errors, or if the attestation statement cannot
    be extracted from a CSR.
 Different side-effect-free handling strategies can be employed based on error type.
 3. At the end of `onPreAttestationError`, it is possible to return a custom error explanation to the client (can be null).